MrYsLab/s3-extend/docs/pico_blocks.md

 ## HAT Blocks

+HAT blocks test for a specific condition.
+When that condition is met for the first time, all of the blocks under the HAT block execute.

 ### When The Selected SENSOR Is Less Or Greater Than A Value
 This block allows you to select a sensor type, a comparison type, and a